Learn - Shopping Lists

 | Bring an archived list back | Switch to the Archived tab, swipe the list, tap Restore. |

-| Reorder your lists | Press and hold the handle on a row and drag it. |
+| Reorder your lists | Press and hold the handle at the left of an active row and drag it. |

 | Add an item | Type in the Add an item bar and press return, or tap a suggestion. |

-| Edit an item or set its price by hand | Tap the row, change it in the Edit item dialog, tap Save. |
+| Edit an item or set its price by hand | Tap the row, change it in the Edit Product dialog, tap Save. |

-| Check an item off | Tap the checkbox on the left of the row. |
+| Check an item off | Tap the checkbox at the left of the row. |

-| Add a recipe’s ingredients or a past receipt | Tap the add-circle button, choose Recipes or Past receipts, select, tap Save. |
+| Add a recipe’s ingredients or a past receipt | Tap the + button on the open list, choose Recipes or Past receipts, tap Save. |

 | Share a list | Share the budget it lives in; see Sharing. |